-How to recover an old chair reupholstered DIY project
+How to recover an old chair with a DIY reupholster washable cover

 Last Christmas my in-laws gave Ken and I matching desk chairs.
 We only had one and it was pretty broken.